Privacy notice on newsletters

 If you receive the Newsletters on your @unive email account, the University will process your name, surname and @unive email address.

 The legal basis for this processing activity is represented by art.
 6.1.e) of the Regulation ("execution of a task of public interest or connected to the exercise of public powers").
-You can unsubscribe to the Newsletters by clicking the unsubscribe link included in each email.
+You can unsubscribe to the Newsletters by clicking the unsubscribe link included in each email or by writing to the DPO.

 The University will also process personal data for historical, statistical and scientific purposes in order to improve its activities within its institutional aims and in compliance with its legal obligations.
 The legal basis for this processing activity is represented by art.
 6.1.e) of the Regulation ("execution of a task of public interest or connected to the exercise of public powers").